mattrg83/pdsnd_github/README.md

 ### Description
 This project evaluates CSV files of bike sharing data and computes statistical information about the data in the files.
+Example statistics are average travel time, most common gender of rider, and most common month of travel.

 ### Files used
 bikeshare.py